All students must complete 1.5 fine arts credits for graduation.

 Full Year Course

 This course is for students who have had previous dance experience.
 The goal of this course is to provide students with advanced instruction in dance theory, technique, composition, and criticism.
 In order to accomplish this, students will be exposed to advanced dance technique, and various dance styles.
 Students will engage in fun activities that develop precise creative, technical, improvisational and choreographic skills.
-Students enrolled in the fall semester will have a performance opportunity at the end of the semester.
-Students enrolled in the spring semester will perform in the Spring Dance Department Concert.
-This course may be repeated.
+Students will perform at the end of both Fall and Spring Semester, with opportunities to be a student choreographer.

 Full Year Course